thiagola92/ez-curved-lines-2d/README.md

 ## Reaching out / Contributing
 If you have feedback on this project, feel free to post an [issue](https://github.com/Teaching-myself-Godot/ez-curved-lines-2d/issues) on github, or to:

-Contact me on bluesky: [@zucht2.bsky.social](https://bsky.app/profile/zucht2.bsky.social).
+- Contact me on bluesky: [@zucht2.bsky.social](https://bsky.app/profile/zucht2.bsky.social).
+- Try my free to play games on itch.io: [@renevanderark.itch.io](https://renevanderark.itch.io)

 If you'd like to improve on the code yourself, ideally use a fork and make a pull request.